appscode/blog/content/post/kubedb-v2024.8.21/index.md

 - zookeeper
 ---

+> **Note**: **If you are a KubeDB managed PostgreSQL user, then first you have to upgrade your KubeDB version to v2024.6.4 in order to upgrade your KubeDB to this latest release.
+If you are already in kubedb-v2024.6.4, then you have to update your kubedb-provisioner deployment image with `ghcr.io/kubedb/kubedb-provisioner:v0.46.2`.**

 We are excited to announce the release of KubeDB **v2024.8.21**!
 This release introduces support for the **kubedb.com/v1** APIVersion across the following KubeDB-supported databases:

 - Elasticsearch